The Postgraduate Centre

 The Postgraduate Centre is a dynamic, cross-disciplinary community of makers and thinkers, which welcomes recent graduates as well as established practitioners who are already active in their specialist fields.
 Our postgraduate courses include a suite of MA programmes and we also offer an extended period of study through our MFA.

-Plymouth College of Art’s commitment to Creative Learning and Social Justice is reflected in the diverse research undertaken at the institution.
+Arts University Plymouth’s commitment to Creative Learning and Social Justice is reflected in the diverse research undertaken at the institution.
 Among a wide range of research opportunities within the research strands, postgraduate students engage with our biennial Making Futures conference and Making Learning symposium.

 - Making Futures brings together an international community of scholars and makers, curators, businesses, economists, ethnographers, campaigners and activists around a critical agenda for contemporary art, design, craft and media practice as change agents within 21st-century society.
 Making Futures addresses the urgent global environmental, economic and cultural challenges of today.